justinmc/SVG-Minesweeper/README.md

 # SVG Minesweeper

-Minesweeper in SVG!
-Uses Backbone for data.
+A simple remake of the game Minesweeper, but totally in SVG.
+Uses Coffeescript.